Saving is likely to be one of the last things on many people’s minds during these troubling times.

-However, with so much uncertainty about how things will unfold in the weeks and months to come, if at all possible, it makes sense to try and prepare as much as possible for financially tough times ahead.
+However, with so much uncertainty about how things will unfold in the months to come, if at all possible, it makes sense to try and prepare as much as possible for financially tough times ahead.

 But how exactly do you find spare cash to save when your budget already feels under strain?
 Experts recommend three to six months’ worth of income as the ideal amount to set aside, but for most people that will seem an impossible feat.